 BOTHELL, Wash.--(BUSINESS WIRE)--

-Seattle Genetics, Inc. (SGEN) today reported financial results for the fourth quarter and twelve months ended December 31, 2012.
-The company also highlighted ADCETRIS (brentuximab vedotin) commercialization and clinical development activities, its antibody-drug conjugate (ADC) pipeline and collaborator progress as well as upcoming milestones.
+Seattle Genetics, Inc. (SGEN) today reported financial results for the fourth quarter and year ended December 31, 2013.
+The company also highlighted ADCETRIS (brentuximab vedotin) commercialization and clinical development activities, progress with its antibody-drug conjugate (ADC) pipeline, collaborator updates and upcoming milestones.

 Recent ADCETRIS Highlights